Flobbos/laravel-crudable/README.md

 ### How to use translations

-Basically you need to run your language options as a foreach loop and send the translated data as an array like so (example is based on Bootstrap):
+Handling translations is based on my other package [Laravel Translatable-DB](https://github.com/Flobbos/laravel-translatable) You need to run your language options as a foreach loop and send the translated data as an array like so (example is based on Bootstrap):

 ```php